 What is the Difference Between a Fixed Interest Rate and a Variable Interest Rate?
 Which One is Better?

 Every loan agreement comes standard with a form of interest that must be paid.
-Interest rates can be negotiable but usually appear in one of two forms: Variable or Fixed.
-A Variable Interest Rate loan has an interest rate on the outstanding balance that rises or falls based on the current status of the market interest rate.
-On the other hand, a Fixed Interest Rate loan has an interest rate that remains constant for the duration of the agreed loan term.
+Interest rates can be negotiable but usually appear in one of two forms: variable or fixed.
+A variable interest rate loan has an interest rate on the outstanding balance that rises or falls based on the current status of the market interest rate.
+On the other hand, a fixed interest rate loan has a constant interest rate for the duration of the agreed loan term.

-As to which one is better depends on the borrower's preference.
-Variable Interest rates may rise at any time, however, they may also fall.
-Fixed interest rates will not see a change either way, which excludes borrowers from paying less interest when the market interest rates decline.
+Which one is better depends on the borrower's preference.
+Variable Interest rates may rise at any time.
+However, they may also fall.
+Fixed interest rates will not change either way, which excludes borrowers from paying less interest when the market interest rates decline.
 A fixed interest rate can be beneficial or detrimental all depending on the state of the market at the time the loan agreement is finalized.